xentara/xentara-template-driver-full/README.md

 - The input inherits [Xentara attributes](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_attributes)
   for update time, [quality](https://docs.xentara.io/xentara/xentara_quality.html) and error code from the batch transaction, and shares them with all other skill data points belonging to the same batch transaction.
-- The input publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal changes to the value and [quality](https://docs.xentara.io/xentara/xentara_quality.html).
-The event to signal a change in quality is inherited from the batch transaction, and shared with all other skill data points belonging to the same batch transaction.

 ### Output Template